A metric uniformization model for the quasi-Fuchsian space: Bounds for the Schwarzian of Bers projective structures

-\begin{remark} The sharpness of Inequality \eqref{eq: bound c1} and the description of $R$ and $\widehat R$ in Equations \eqref{eq: definition of R} and \eqref{eq: definition R hat} seem to depend a lot on the choice of the representatives $(c_1, \overline{c_2})$ in the (double) isotopy class of $([c_1], [\overline{c_2}])$.
-It would be interesting to determine the optimal choice of $c_1$ and $\overline{c_2}$ in their isotopy classes that maximizes $R$ .
+\begin{remark} While $Schw_+([c_1],[\overline{c_2}])$ only depends on the isotopy classes of $c_1$ and $\overline{c_2}$, the description of $R$ in Equation \eqref{eq: definition of R} seems to depend on the choice of the representatives $c_1$ and $\overline{c_2}$ in their isotopy classes.
+It would be interesting to determine, for $c_1$ fixed, the optimal choice of $\overline{c_2}$ in its isotopy class that maximizes $R$. \end{remark}